-If you wish to search for specific Client/s, they may be selected here:
+To search for one or more specific individual active Client/s, they may be selected in the 'Active Clients' filter:

 If a Staff Member wishes to search holistically for one of the Warning Types e.g. all 'Medical Conditions' this search filter can be used:

-Leaving this unselected will automatically search for all Warning Types by default.
+Leaving individual options unselected will automatically search for all Warning Types by default.

 Sites and Services